Click thumbnail for normal view, text link for larger view.

 Compressed air starts in the room, is mechanically pressurized into the tank, proceeds through the regulator (which can restrict the amount of pressure passed forward), down the air hose, and into the solenoid valve.
 This valve is opened for a precisely controlled time to create each stroke.
 When open, the valve allows air to rush into the cylinder, thrusting the arm forward with great power and speed to create a stroke.
 When the valve closes, the air in the cylinder is released through the valve's exhaust port, allowing the cylinder to retract under return spring tension.
 As the cylinder retracts, its small volume of air is pushed out the exhaust port.

 An air compressor does not create anything.
 It takes in room air, and puts out room air.
-That room air includes carbon monoxide (CO, a gas that is in air at about 0.2 PPM), both before and after it goes through the compressor.
+That room air includes carbon monoxide (CO, a gas that is in air at about 0.2 PPM), both before and after it goes through the compressor, and no addtiional carbon monoxide is magically created in between.
 Air also includes water vapor and allergens... therefore, so does the compressor's exhaust.
 The only thing the SOM II system will add is a microscopic amount of compressor oil, which you (as a good owner) will add through the air hose to keep the cylinder and valve in excellent condition for years.
 Far from being a risk, any little mist from this lubrication exiting the exhaust port is exactly what protects the system, and presents absolutely no dangers according to the Material Saftey Data Sheets for these products.

 Basically, the exhaust has the same things in it that the room air has already, and presents absolutely no "dangers."
 Don't run a hose from the valve exhaust and try to breathe from it and you are at no risk.